gregreen/dustmaps/docs/index.rst

 :code:`dustmaps` provides a unified interface for several 2D and 3D maps of interstellar dust reddening and extinction.

+To get started, take a look at :doc:`installation` and :doc:`examples`.
+To see a list of all available maps, take a look at :doc:`maps`.
+For a complete reference to the API, see :doc:`modules`.

 If you make use of :code:`dustmaps` in your research, please cite `Green (2018) <https://doi.org/10.21105/joss.00695>`_::